fox-archives/infrastructure-old/readme.md

 # corsac

-an iaas i'm setting up on my hardware to help my friends create 'production-grade', statefull public-facing services. or just playing around in an (optionally ephemeral) rootfull linux environment
+an iaas i'm setting up on my hardware to help my friends create 'production-grade', statefull public-facing services. or just playing around as root in an (optionally ephemeral) linux environment.

 ## usage